Is Turin Worth Visiting? What You Need to Know Before You Go

 9. Museo Egizio – Egyptian Museum Turin

-The Museo Egizio of Turin is considered the second most important museum of Egyptian history in the world, after the Egyptian Museum of Cairo.
+The Egyptian Museum of Turin is considered the second most important museum of its kind in the world, after Cairo and you definitely feel that when you visit.

-My tip: To get the most out of a visit to the outstanding Museo Egizio, you should book a guided tour.
-This is best done in advance and includes a skip-the-line ticket, so you don’t have to wait in line forever.
+My tip: To get the most out of a visit to the outstanding Museo Egizio, I highly recommend a guided tour.
+This is best done in advance and includes a skip-the-line ticket, so you don’t have to wait in line forever and won’t feel overwhelmed as the guide will focus on the highlights.

 10. Porta Palatina